Aalhad/MeetBotHuron/README.md

 __and if you're new to Cisco Spark Apps, note that DevNet provides 10 to 20' [Learning labs](https://learninglabs.cisco.com/labs).__

+This bot is used for finding out available meeting rooms in a building by using three major components
+	- Cisco Spark
+	- Cloud9 Server
+	- Motion Sensor.

 ## [helloworld](examples/helloworld.js)

 A simple template to start from.